Bigdata-AI-Minor/FLASK_APP_FRONT-END/README.md

 After the steps above the required software is installed.
 The next steps are:
 1. Clone this Repository with a CLI or download the zip which contains the project
-2. Open the project in visual studio code or another IDE.
+2. Open the project in visual studio code or another IDE as a project or folder.

 For starting the frontend application, use the following command for starting the developer environment wherein you can launch the application:
 ```sh